-It is interesting to note that apart from Ward Larson's histogram adjustment method, all others involve spatial processing and are therefore computationally more demanding than our method.
-Furthermore, these spatial operators have more manually adjusted parameters.
+Our method is most similar to the method of Ward Larson [8].
 Compared with Ward Larson's histogram adjustment method, our method is much more flexible and more general.
 For example, the histogram adjustment method only prevents the display contrast (produced by simple histogram equalization) from exceeding that of the real scene, but this will not prevent the display from having too low contrast.
 Whilst the histogram adjustment method is restrictive and inflexible, our method can adjust the contrast of the display by simply changing a single parameter.
+Figure 5 shows an informal comparison of our method and Larson's method.